Graffiti vandals tend to target large flat surfaces such as sides of buildings, garages, retaining walls and fences.

 Install murals or mosaics – Because graffiti vandals like clean canvases, decorating with murals, mosaics or other wall scenery can help deter them.

-Use nonflat fencing – Some fencing has a flat surface sought by vandals.
+Use fencing that does not have a flat surface – Some fencing has a flat surface sought by vandals.
 Fencing with board gaps or lattices lets you enclose your yard without inviting graffiti.

 Thoughtfully shaping outdoor spaces can help reduce graffiti and other crime.
 Crime Prevention Through Environmental Design (CPTED) is a practice that recommends approaches including:

 - Make sure public spaces can be seen from private spaces.